|

 may think I sound angry - I'm so beyond angry because Papamoa is

-my beach.
-Every one of its 35,000 residents thinks of it as their
+one of its 35,000 residents thinks of it as their beach.

 It